 If you’ve searched for how to get rid of blackheads on your nose, you’ve likely seen pore strips in stores.
 It turns out you can make your own, right at home, using milk and honey.
 Milk has lactic acid, which helps remove dead skin cells and oil, while honey is antibacterial, Dr. Dane says.
 To make your own pore strip, mix one tablespoon of whole milk with one tablespoon of organic, raw honey and microwave for about 10 seconds.
 After you’ve made sure the mixture is cool enough, Dr. Dane recommends applying the mixture to the areas of your face that have blackheads and then placing a clean cotton strip on top.
 After you’ve let it sit for about 15 minutes, gently peel the cotton off, rinse and moisturize your face.

 No, you’re not drinking this green tea—you’re putting it on your face!
 Dr. Dane says green tea can help decrease your skin’s oil production and works as a great antioxidant.
+(Check out more surprising health benefits of green tea.)
 Mix one teaspoon of dry green tea leaves with one teaspoon of water and massage it into the affected areas for three minutes, Dr. Dane says.
 After that, rinse it off and apply a moisturizer.
 This treatment can be used two or three days a week.

 Using a natural face mask for blackheads is an easy way to reduce blackheads.
 Dr. Bowe’s method needs just egg whites and a tissue.
 First, whisk one egg white and apply to your (clean) skin.
 Then layer on a tissue over your face (but not on your eyes or mouth) and apply another layer of egg white.
 Let the mask dry for about 20 minutes and then simply peel it off.